polypoly-eu/polyPod/README.md

 # The polyPod

-The polyPod aims to become a personal data store and secure execution environment for privacy-conscious computations.
-The current iteration is essentially a runtime for _Features_; small, sandboxed JavaScript applications that can be launched from the polyPod app.
+The polyPod is a personal data store and privacy-preserving runtime environment for privacy-conscious computations.
+It executes _Features_; small, sandboxed JavaScript applications that can be launched by the user and interact with their personal data.

-But it will be much more than that.
-For more information please read the [polyPod whitepaper][1].
+It is still under heavy development, and some aspects are missing or unrefined.
+For more on the vision please read the [polyPod whitepaper][1].

 ## Structure